-David Brailer is known around the world for his leadership and entrepreneurialism in health care, particularly in the use of health information technology.
-Over the past three decades, Dr. Brailer has built a variety of private and public sector organizations.
+David Brailer is an American physician recognized for his pioneering leadership in health care, particularly in the use of health information technology.
+Over the past three decades, Dr. Brailer has built a variety of private and public sector organizations that improve access to and quality of health care.

-From 2007 to 2017, Dr. Brailer was managing partner at HEP, a fund that invested in companies with the potential to transform health care delivery.
-Prior to HEP, Dr. Brailer was appointed by President George W. Bush as the nation’s first National Coordinator for Health Information Technology.
-In this role, Dr. Brailer oversaw development of the nation’s strategy for electronic records, information sharing, consumer empowerment and transformation of research and public health.
+In 2002, Dr. Brailer was appointed by President George W. Bush as a health policy advisor and later became the nation’s first National Coordinator for Health Information Technology.
+In this role, Dr. Brailer oversaw development of the nation’s strategy for electronic records, information sharing and consumer empowerment.
 His efforts set the foundation for the rapid adoption of digital health technologies that is underway today.

-From 1996 through 2002, Dr. Brailer was founder and CEO of CareScience, a health care information management company.
-Under his leadership, CareScience developed one of the nation’s earliest big data health care cloud solutions, serving more than 25 million patients in 200 major health care systems and physician groups across the United States.
-During Dr. Brailer’s leadership, CareScience raised private and public capital and develop numerous solution and technology platforms.
+In 1996, Dr. Brailer founded and was CEO of CareScience, a health care information management company.
+Under his leadership, CareScience developed one of the nation’s earliest health care cloud solutions, serving more than 25 million patients in 500 major health care systems, health plans and physician groups across the United States.
+Dr. Brailer led CareScience through a successful IPO and subsequent sale of the company.

 Dr. Brailer holds doctoral degrees in medicine and economics.
 He earned his M.D. from West Virginia University and his Ph.D. in economics from The Wharton School.
-He became board certified in internal medicine after internship and residency at the Hospital of the University of Pennsylvania and practiced in HIV medicine and immune deficiency until 2002.
+He became board certified in internal medicine after his internship and residency at the Hospital of the University of Pennsylvania, where he practiced infectious diseases and HIV medicine.
 Dr. Brailer was appointed a Charles A. Dana Fellow and a Robert Wood Johnson Clinical Scholar at the University of Pennsylvania.
-Dr. Brailer taught for a decade at The Wharton School, where he developed its curriculum on health information technology.
+Dr. Brailer taught for a decade at The Wharton School, where he founded the Wharton School health information technology program.

 Dr. Brailer grew up in a small town in rural West Virginia where his family has lived since 1840, and now lives in San Francisco with his spouse and two children.